-but these changes will only update the Trade Activity Report.
+but these such changes will only update the Trade Activity Report.
 It is not possible to change the Trade State Report because changes would require the Event Date (field 2.3) to be within the current reporting window (today or tomorrow), which would be after the Maturity Date or Termination Date, which is prohibited by the Validation Rules.

-- 7 As the Trade State Report cannot be modified, updated or corrected after the end of the Maturity Date or Termination Date plus 1 business day, unreconciled reports at the trade repository cannot be corrected retrospectively in order to achieve reconciliation.
-This means that the 30-day period after the Maturity Date or Termination Date, during which the trade repository recycles unreconciled reports for the purpose of correction, cannot be used for that purpose. - As the Trade State Report cannot be modified, updated or corrected after the end of the Maturity Date or Termination Date plus 1 business day, unreconciled reports at the trade repository cannot be corrected retrospectively in order to achieve reconciliation.
+- As the Trade State Report cannot be modified, updated or corrected after the end of the Maturity Date plus one working day or after a termination report has been received by the trade repository.
+Termination Date plus 1 business day, unreconciled reports at the trade repository cannot be corrected retrospectively in order to achieve reconciliation.
+This means that the 30-day period after the Maturity Date or Termination Date, during which the trade repository recycles unreconciled reports for the purpose of correction, cannot be used for that purpose. - As the Trade State Report cannot be modified, updated or corrected after the end of the Maturity Date plus one working day or after a termination report has been received by the trade repository.
+Termination Date plus 1 business day, unreconciled reports at the trade repository cannot be corrected retrospectively in order to achieve reconciliation.
 This means that the 30-day period after the Maturity Date or Termination Date, during which the trade repository recycles unreconciled reports for the purpose of correction, cannot be used for that purpose. - 9 EROR reports cannot be used to cancel REUU reports because ESMA's Validation Rules (contrary to the RTS on transaction reporting) require each REUU report to have a unique combination of fields 4.3 (Report Submitting Entity), 4.4 (Reporting Counterparty) and 4.5 (Entity Responsible for the Report).
 However, field 4.5 is not a data field included in an EROR report to cancel a REUU report.
 Filling in field 4.5 would cause the trade repository to reject the report.
 Accordingly, in order to cancel a REUU report made in error, parties would have to make a CORR report in which field 4.8 = 0 or field 4.9 = 0.